 Occasionally, a chiropractor’s manipulation of the neck will cause damage to one of the arteries that carries blood to the brain.
 This can cause a stroke.
 There have been hundreds of cases of strokes that have occurred after aggressive chiropractic manipulation of the neck.
 Experts believe this is an underestimate because few doctors think to ask a stroke victim if he is receiving chiropractic treatment.

 When chiropractic treatment causes an injury, the victim and his family have a right to accountability and compensation.
-To discuss your Illinois chiropractor malpractice claim, please contact the Bloomington personal injury attorneys at Hupy and Abraham at 866-532-4800.
+To discuss your situation and determine if you have a chiropractor malpractice claim, please contact the personal injury attorneys at Hupy and Abraham at 1-800-800-5678.
+We have eleven offices throughout Wisconsin, Illinois, and Iowa that can answer your questions and address your concerns.